JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-2. Now, you can add the button to the actual component.
+2. You can now add the button to the actual component.
 Copy the following snippet to the body of the `videoPlayer`
 component, between the `h3` and `img` tags:

    ```kotlin